Hyperion64/web-monitor/README.md

   - "rss-port": sets port for rss feeds.
   - "browser": sets the browser used for scraping. "none" is the default.
 The other options are "firefox" and "chrome" if javascript should be loaded.
 Note that loading the js is by far the most resource intensive part in this program and could slow down already very busy and slow computers significantly for high frequency scrapes.
 Also note the dependencies in **Installation**.
   - "js-load-time-seconds": set how long the js has time to load for each scraping, defaults to 2.
+  - "regular-monitors-asynchronous": boolean that determines whether regular (non-continuous) monitors should run concurrently.
+When true, multiple monitors may execute in parallel, which can be demanding on weaker machines when loading JavaScript.
+Set to false to run monitors sequentially and reduce system load.
   - "messengers":
     - "matrix"
     - "rss": "rss" will automatically create an rss feed which you can use.
 Just provide a link like: http://localhost:8080/Example-monitor-name.xml to your rss reader with the localhost number being the port number specified in the settings.
 The rss file will be deleted if the monitor is removed from the config or if the details for the extraction of the monitor have changed but if rss is still defined as a messenger, it will just be replaced of course.
 It is not being deleted if it is merely deactivated.